solita/solita.github.com/_posts/2020-12-21--kinesis-streams-part-2.md

 ### Enhanced Fan-out

 Instead of sharing the throughput of 2 MB per second per shard with other consumers, enhanced fan-out is an “elite” way to read from the stream, where each custom consumer will have its own **dedicated throughput** of up to 2 MB per second per shard.
-In fact, as of today, you can have [up to 20](https://docs.aws.amazon.com/streams/latest/dev/service-sizes-and-limits.html) such “elite” consumers attached to as single stream!
+In fact, as of today, you can have [up to 20](https://docs.aws.amazon.com/streams/latest/dev/service-sizes-and-limits.html) such “elite” consumers attached to a single stream!

-Though the direct integrations with _EMR_, _Kinesis Firehose_, or _Analytics_ can only use the shared throughput, the great news is, you can use enhanced fan-out with your custom consumers.
+Though the direct integrations with _EMR_, _Kinesis Firehose_, or _Analytics_ can only use the shared throughput, the great news is that you can use enhanced fan-out with your custom consumers.
 In consumer applications using KCL enabling enhanced fan-out is just a matter of configuration.
-With both, custom consumers using AWS SDK and _AWS Lambda_, you need to create a so-called **enhanced stream consumer** first.
+With custom consumers using either AWS SDK or _AWS Lambda_ you need to create a so-called **enhanced stream consumer** first.

 I know, naming gets confusing here, but bear with me...